 The iShares Russell 1000 Growth ETF (IWF) invests 0.49% of its holdings in Colgate-Palmolive.
-The ETF tracks an index of US large-cap and mid-cap stocks selected from the Russell 1000 Index with the highest growth characteristics based on Russell’s style methodology.
-The YTD price movement of IWF was -5.9% as of February 25, 2016.
+The ETF tracks an index of US large- and mid-cap stocks selected from the Russell 1000 Index with the highest growth characteristics, based on Russell’s style methodology.
+The YTD price movement of IWF was -3.8% as of March 9, 2016.

-The market caps of Colgate-Palmolive’s competitors are as follows:
+The market capitalizations of Colgate-Palmolive’s competitors are as follows:

 Colgate-Palmolive has increased the quarterly common stock cash dividend by 3%.
 The company has declared a new quarterly dividend of $0.39 per share on its common stock.
 The dividend will be paid on May 16, 2016, to shareholders on record at the close of business on April 22, 2016.

 Colgate-Palmolive reported 4Q15 net sales of $3,899.0 million, a fall of 7.6% compared to net sales of $4,221.0 million in 4Q14.
 Oral, personal, and home care sales of Latin America, North America, Europe and the South Pacific, Asia, and Africa and Eurasia fell by 11.9%, 1.2%, 14.3%, 4.8%, and 16.4%, respectively, in 4Q15 compared to 4Q14.

 The company’s net income and EPS (earnings per share) fell to -$458.0 million and -$0.51, respectively, in 4Q15, compared to $628.0 million and $0.68, respectively, in 4Q14.